Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Related Work

 Since our previous work, we have gained practical experience and new theoretical insights about reward machines -- which were reflected in this paper.
 In particular, we provided a cleaner definition of reward machines and QRM.
 On the RM side, we changed $\delta_r$ from returning a reward function on each transition to returning a reward function on each state (i.e., changed from a Mealy to Moore formulation).
-This is as expressive as before but simpler.
+As discussed in Section \ref{sec:reward-machines}, this is as expressive as before but simpler.
 We also added terminal states to reward machines because terminal states naturally arise in most practical applications.
 On the QRM side, we proposed CRM as a novel view of QRM that is simpler to understand and implement.
 Another improvement was the addition of HRM.
 In our ICML paper, hierarchical RL was a baseline.
 We hand-picked the set of options and learned policies following recommendations from \citeA{sutton1999between} and \shortciteA{kulkarni2016hierarchical}.
-We now know that HRL performs too well to be just a baseline and, as such, we proposed HRM as a general HRL-based method for solving MDPRMs.
 The key difference between HRM and our previous HRL baseline is that HRM automatically extracts the set of options from the reward machine.
+Our new experiments have demonstrated the effectiveness of this approach, and thus we consider HRM itself to be a general HRL-based method for solving MDPRMs.

-The experimental evaluation in this work is stronger too.
-First, we used a more standard performance metric (the average reward per step instead of the normalized discounted reward).
-Second, we added experiments on a continuous control environment (these are the first known results on continuous control for reward machines).
+The experimental evaluation in this paper also improves upon that first described in the original reward machine work.
+First, we have used a better performance metric: the average reward per step instead of the normalized discounted reward (see discussion below).
+Second, we have added experiments on a continuous control environment.
+These are the first known results on continuous control for reward machines.
 And third, we include single-task experiments.
 Our ICML paper only had multitask experiments, which created the misconception that QRM only worked for multitask learning.
 We addressed those concerns in this paper.
-Finally, we reimplemented our code and made it fully compatible with OpenAI gym.
+Finally, we reimplemented our code and made it fully compatible with OpenAI Gym.
 We hope this will facilitate future research on reward machines.